dynatrace-oss/.github/SECURITY.md

 ## Process

 If you find a security-related bug in a Dynatrace Open Source project, we kindly ask you for responsible disclosure and for giving us appropriate time to react, analyze, and develop a fix to mitigate the found security vulnerability.
-The security contact will investigate the issue within 5 working days.
+The security contact will investigate the issue within an appropriate timeframe.

 The team will react promptly to fix the security issue and its workaround/fix will be published along with a classification of the security issue.